Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Routinely, as a result of weather conditions and/or animal migratory and hibernation patterns, there would be periods of deep scarcity when little or no food was available for days or even weeks at a time.
 We evolved with a pattern of feasting and fasting from which our bodies learned how to make use not only of the natural, mostly raw foods that were available for us to eat but also of the periods during which there was little or no food at all.

-Evolutionarily, our bodies responded to prolonged caloric scarcity by developing an adaptive process of cellular repair and reversal of aging known as autophagy.
+Evolutionarily, our bodies learned how to manage prolonged periods of caloric scarcity by developing an adaptive process of cellular repair and reversal of aging known as autophagy.
 A day of hunger puts our bodies into survival mode, turning on or up-regulating longevity genes and improving our cellular health (more about this later).

 The point is that habitually eating four to six times per day to manage our reaction to hunger sensations or to add to our television-watching enjoyment, in addition to driving obesity, precludes us from ever entering into the true fasting state (which for most people begins at about 24 hours without calories), blocking our access to the reparative, anti-aging benefits of autophagy including turning on or up-regulating longevity genes during periods of fasting.